Abrishges/ticketing/README.md

  ### SeatHold:
-User can select multiple seats and add them to a shopping cart using Best Available, or seat mapping etc. User also able to remove any the selections from the cart.All seats remain on hold unless seller removes them from the shopping cart or expired release time.
+User can select multiple seats and add them to a shopping cart using Best Available, or seat mapping etc. User also able to remove any the selections from the cart.
+All seats remain on hold unless seller removes them from the shopping cart or expired release time.
 User can also select best available seats and reserve it and it remain as reserved unless seller or buyer removes them.
 Important fields

    Additional important fields
   * releaseDatetime:
-        to hold seats on the cart for certain for 3 mints.
+        To hold seats on the cart for 3 mints.
 Seller can configure this value
   *  reserved:
         when true, the seat is reserved for customer.
 It will stay on reserved state unless seller or buyer removes it regardless of releaseDatetime.
   - seatHold object contains seat information and customer information.
   - Seats can be returned from hold to Available Seats if reserved `indicator` is `false` and `releaseDatetime` is expired.

  ### Ticket